flutter/website/src/get-started/flutter-for/ios-devs.md

 with named routes, as shown below.
 After defining your navigation routes, you can call upon your navigation routes using their names.

-First, you name your define your routes in the class passed to the `runApp()` function, in this case `App`:
+First, name each route in the class passed to the `runApp()` function, in this case `App`:

 <nav class="navbar bg-primary">